 Diamonds are considered more valuable when they have no or faint fluorescence.
 Fluorescence, however, doesn’t typically affect your diamond's overall appearance.

-VRAI offers colorless, near colorless and faintly colored diamonds sustainably grown in our zero-emissions foundry.
-At this level, color differences are difficult to detect unless compared side-by-side.
+VRAI offers colorless, near colorless, and faintly colored diamonds sustainably grown in our zero-emissions foundry.

 The majority of VRAI created diamonds are primarily colorless or near colorless ranging from D-J on the color scale.
 For diamonds with eye-visible color grades, the extent of the visibility of the faint hue can be viewed through our 360 videos for each unique diamond, based on their shape and cut, or requested from our diamond specialists during appointments.